Cocoon-Data-Transformation/cocoon/README.md

 ## Profile: Semantically understand your data and detect anomalies

+Profiling is the first step to understanding the table and identifying any anomalies.

+Many small decisions require semantic understanding by LLMs.
+For example, an age of 100 is acceptable, but -1 is impossible!

 - 👉 [**Online Service:** Drop your CSV, and the profile will be ready in <10 min](https://cocoon-data-transformation.github.io/page/)
 - 👉 [**Python Package:** Check out the notebook to interactively profile your table in python](https://colab.research.google.com/github/Cocoon-Data-Transformation/cocoon/blob/main/demo/Cocoon_Profile.ipynb)